RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_decode_pcap.md

 ### 2.1 Get the LiDAR port number

-Please follow the instructions in LiDAR user-guide to connect the LiDAR, and set up your computer's ip address.

 Please check the LiDAR user-guide, or use the 3rd-party tool(such as WireShark), to get your LiDAR's MSOP port number and DIFOP port number.
 The default values are ```msop-6699, difop-7788```.

 ### 2.2 Set up the configuration file